isaacke9/HS-hype-to-NBA-stardom/README.md

 <p>My second aim is to test my related hypothesis that the better a player’s high school rank and draft position are, the higher the player’s maximum level reached will be (draft, rookie, bad, good, great, all-star).
 My goal is to assess which factors are good predictors of peak performance. </p>

 ## Methods
 <p>First, I do exploratory data analysis.
-Then, I utilize two models: the first being gradient boosting machines (gbm) to address aim 2.
-The second being a proportional odds model (ordered logistic regression) to address aim 2. </p>
+Then, I fit two statistical models: the first being gradient boosting machines (gbm) to address aim 1, and the second being a proportional odds model (ordered logistic regression) to address aim 2. </p>

 ## Results
-The results can be found in the [Results](https://github.com/isaacke9/HS-hype-to-NBA-stardom/Results) folder.
+The results (with relevant plots, discussion, and conclusions) are summarized in the [Results](https://github.com/isaacke9/HS-hype-to-NBA-stardom/tree/main/Results) folder.